Alejogb1/job-board/blog-data/how-do-i-change-the-default-project-path-in-jetbrains-ides.md

 id: "how-do-i-change-the-default-project-path-in-jetbrains-ides"
 ---

-Alright, let's talk project paths in JetBrains IDEs.
+, let's talk project paths in JetBrains IDEs.
 I’ve certainly encountered this a few times over the years, usually when dealing with complex multi-module projects or enforcing consistent directory structures across teams.
-It's less about “changing” the default project path globally for all new projects and more about specifying the location *when* you create a new project, and then managing configurations for existing ones.
+It's less about “changing” the default project path globally for all new projects and more about specifying the location _when_ you create a new project, and then managing configurations for existing ones.

 First, it’s essential to distinguish between the ‘project’ directory and the IDE’s settings directory.
 The project directory is where all your source code, resources, and build artifacts live.
 It’s what you’ll commit to version control and where your day-to-day development happens.
 The IDE settings directory, on the other hand, stores preferences, keyboard shortcuts, plugin configurations, and so forth.
 It’s located outside of your project structure, and we won't be altering that here.